fungenomics/CoRAL/README.md

 cat Scripts/run_benchmarking.sh
 ```

 If you've set up the tutorial folder correctly you don't have to change anything here, except if you are running on a HPC.
-Then you need to edit the SLURM (or other scheduler) parameters at the top of the file
+Then you need to edit the slurm (or other scheduler) parameters at the top of the file

 The script first sets up the paths to the config file, apptainer image and snake file